luiscruz/course_sustainableSE/2026/p2_hacking_sustainability/gX_scrap_mechanic_idle_usage.md

 ---
-author: "Calin Georgescu, Nick van Luijk, Vincent Ruijgrok, Arnas Venskūnas"
+author: "Calin Georgescu, Nick van Luijk, Vincent Ruijgrok, Radu Andrei Vasile, Arnas Venskūnas"
-title: "Scrap Mechanic Idle CPU Usage"
+title: "Patching software inefficiencies"
 image: "img/gX_template/cover.png"
-summary: "Scrap Mechanic is a physics simulation videogame where players engineer their own contraptions.
-It runs on all kinds of hardware.
-As long as you have a graphics card, you can play.
-On CPUs with high core counts, it however becomes obvious there are still optimisations left to be made.\n\nIn this paper, we introduce Scraptifine, a mod for Scrap Mechanic that reduces the idle CPU usage.
-A CPU profiler was used to find expensive functions, which were then hooked and overwritten with a custom optimized implementation."
+summary: |
+    Software inefficiencies can cause a significant increase in computational resource usage, even during idle or low-load scenarios.
+These inefficiencies contribute to the total energy used by the system and reduce the overall performance, especially on lower end hardware.

+    In this paper, we introduce a framework to identify inefficiencies in existing compiled software.
+We show how to identify expensive functions using CPU profiling tools, create patches to optimise such functions and finally measure the performance improvement.
+The resulting patch can then be applied to the source code by the vendor of the software.
+To show the effectiveness of this framework, we provide an example performance patch for the videogame Scrap Mechanic.
 paper: "../papers/gX_template.pdf"
 source: "https://github.com/luiscruz/course_sustainableSE"
 website: https://luiscruz.github.io/course_sustainableSE/